Functional analytic methods for discrete approximations of subwavelength resonator systems: Periodic systems

 \begin{defn}[Band function] The resonant frequencies $\omega_i^\alpha$, seen as functions of $\alpha$, are called band functions.
 The collection of band functions is called the band structure. \end{defn} \begin{defn}[Band gap] A band gap of $\Dc$ is a connected component of $\CC\setminus \sigma$.
 If the spectrum $\sigma$ is real, we define a band gap of $\Dc$ as a connected component of $\R \setminus \sigma$, which consists of intervals in $\R$. \end{defn} As in \Cref{sec:finite}, we will focus on the subwavelength part of the spectrum, which are the resonant frequencies $\omega_i^\alpha$ which tend to $0$ as $\delta\to 0$.
+The results reviewed in this section are valid for $d\in\{2,3\}$ and $0<d_l\leq d.$

-In the case $k \neq |\alpha + q|$ for all $q\in \Lambda^*$, we can define the quasiperiodic Green's function $G^{\alpha,k}(x,y)$ as the Floquet transform of $G^k(x,y)$ in the first $d_l$ coordinate dimensions, \ie{},
+In the case $k \neq |\alpha + q|$ for all $q\in \Lambda^*$, we can define the quasiperiodic Green's function $G^{\alpha,k}(x)$ as the Floquet transform of $G^k(x)$ in the first $d_l$ coordinate dimensions, \ie{},

-The series in \eqref{eq:specrep} converges uniformly for $x$ and $y$ in compact sets of $\R^d$, $x\neq y$, and $k \neq |\alpha + q|$ for all $q\in \Lambda^*$.
+Here $G^k$ is the usual Helmholtz Green's function, defined in \eqref{eq:G} for $d=2$ or $d=3$.
+The series in \eqref{eq:xrep} converges uniformly for $x$ and $y$ in compact sets of $\R^d$, $x\neq y$, and $k \neq |\alpha + q|$ for all $q\in \Lambda^*$.
 Shortly speaking, using this Green's function we can define analogous quantities and get analogous results as in the finite case.
 The quasiperiodic single layer potential $\mathcal{S}_D^{\alpha,k}$ is then defined as

-\begin{lemma} The quasiperiodic single layer potential $\S_D^{\alpha,k} : L^2(\p D) \rightarrow H^1(\p D)$ is invertible if $k$ is small enough and $k \neq |\alpha + q|$ for all $q \in \Lambda^*$. \end{lemma} The quasiperiodic single layer potential satisfies many conceptually similar properties as the ``regular'' single layer potential (which is a consequence of the fact that the singularity of corresponding Green's functions are the same, \textit{i.e.} $G^{\alpha,k} - G^k$ is a smooth function of $x$ around the origin).
+\begin{lemma} The quasiperiodic single layer potential $\S_D^{\alpha,k} : L^2(\p D) \rightarrow H^1(\p D)$ is invertible if $k$ is small enough and $k \neq |\alpha + q|$ for all $q \in \Lambda^*$. \end{lemma} The quasiperiodic single layer potential satisfies many conceptually similar properties as the ``regular'' single layer potential (which is a consequence of the fact that the singularity of corresponding Green's functions are the same, \textit{i.e.}, $G^{\alpha,k} - G^k$ is a smooth function of $x$ around the origin).
 For example, the quasiperiodic single layer potential satisfies the jump relations on $\p D$:

 and

 where $\Ka{\alpha}{k}$ is the quasiperiodic Neumann--Poincar\'e operator, given by